 Figure 4-1: example daily pattern of cellular usage (source KPN)

 The pattern of cellular data usage implies that residential environments are very important in 5G usage.
 The residential environment is where a large portion of 5G traffic will be handled.
 And the residential environment is not the easiest environment to provide network coverage.
 With video/TV services and AR/VR gaming, residential users demand high bitrates and with a concentration of media traffic can easily require significant capacities.
 High bitrates and high capacity are best provided with mmwave frequencies.
 However, at mmwave frequencies it will be difficult to provide outside-to-inside coverage with operator basestations.
 Also with indoor basestations, it will not be easy to provide sufficient indoor coverage.
-Scenarios with a small basestation in every room (e.g. integrated in the light fixture in the centre of the ceiling) may be needed to provide really good in-home coverage.
+Scenarios with a PRAS in every room (e.g. integrated in the light fixture in the centre of the ceiling) may be needed to provide really good in-home coverage.
 This also requires upgrades to fixed access, residential gateways and in-home cabling.
 At the same time, it is virtually impossible for an operator to install and manage their own radio access infrastructure in a residential environment.
 Where in a large office, the operator can provide and manage indoor coverage, in a residential environment the installation of radio equipment, cabling will likely be left to the home owner.

 Currently fixed broadband services work on a different premise than mobile services.
 With mobile services, each individual device is known and identifiable in the mobile network.
 That implies that services can be provided to individual devices.
 With fixed broadband services, the operator provides Internet access to a residential gateway.
 Behind that residential gateway is usually a LAN, but individual devices on that LAN are not known or identifiable in the core network.
-For an integrated fixed broadband / mobile residential 5G offering, it would be beneficial if devices behind the residential gateway can also be known and identified in the core network.
+For an integrated fixed broadband / mobile residential 5G offering, it would be beneficial if devices behind an eRG can also be known and identified in the core network.

 The trend towards Wireline / Wireless Convergence is already recognised in 3GPP.
 In collaboration with the BroadBand Forum (BBF), architecture solutions have been specified where a single 5G core network is used to also control fixed broadband access.
 Also, solutions like 5G LAN and UE relaying have been specified with residential use cases (partly) in mind.
 Nevertheless, there are still areas where improvements for residential use are needed/useful to achieve the vision of a residential 5G without boundaries between fixed broadband and mobile.